 What were the hominins doing with the tools?
 One key activity seems to have been butchering animals.
-Animal bones with cutmarks start appearing at sites with Oldowan tools.
-Studies of animal bones at the site show leg bones are often cracked open, suggesting that they were extracting the marrow from the bone cavities.
+Studies of animal bones at the site show cut marks on bones, and leg bones are often cracked open, suggesting that they were extracting the marrow from the bone cavities.
 It is interesting to consider whether the hominins hunted these animals or acquired them through other means.
 The butchered bones come from a variety of African mammals, ranging from small antelope to animals as big as wildebeest and elephants!
 It is difficult to envision slow, small-bodied Homo habilis with their Oldowan tools bringing down such large animals.
 One possibility is that the hominins were scavenging carcasses from lions and other large cats.
-Paleoanthropologist Robert Blumenschine has evaluated the scavenging hypothesis by directly observing the behavior of present-day animal carnivores and scavengers on the African savanna.
-From this, he inferred that there were scavenging opportunities for Plio-pleistocene hominins.
+Paleoanthropologist Robert Blumenschine has investigated this hypothesis by observing the behavior of present-day animal carnivores and scavengers on the African savanna.
 When lions abandon a kill after eating their fill, scavenging animals arrive almost immediately to pick apart the carcass.
-By the time the slow-footed hominins arrived on the scene, the carcass would be mostly stripped of meat.
-However, if hominins could use stone tools to break into the leg bone cavities, they could get to the marrow, a fatty, calorie-dense source of protein (Blumenschine 1987).
+By the time slow-footed hominins arrived on the scene, the carcass would be mostly stripped of meat.
+However, if hominins could use stone tools to break into the leg bone cavities, they could get to the marrow, a fatty, calorie-dense source of protein (Blumenschine et al. 1987).
+Reconstructing activities that happened millions of years ago is obviously a difficult undertaking, and paleoanthropologists continue to debate whether scavenging or hunting was more commonly practiced during this time.

-Reconstructing activities that happened millions of years ago is obviously a difficult undertaking, and there is an active debate among anthropologists about whether scavenging or hunting was more commonly practiced during this time.
-Regardless of how they were acquiring the meat, all these activities suggest an important dietary shift from the way that the australopithecines were eating.
+Regardless of how they were acquiring the meat, these activities suggest an important dietary shift from the way that the australopithecines were eating.
 The Oldowan toolmakers were exploiting a new ecological niche that provided them with more protein and calories.
 And it was not just limited to meat-eating-stone tool use could have made available numerous other subsistence opportunities.
 A study of microscopic wear patterns on a sample of Oldowan tools indicates that they were used for processing plant materials such as wood, roots or tubers, and grass seeds and stems (Lemorini et al. 2014).
-In fact, it has been pointed out that the Oldowan toolmakers' cutting ability (whether for the purposes of consuming meat and plants or for making tools, shelters or clothing) represents a new and unique innovation, never seen before in the natural world!
-(Roche, Blumenschine, and Shea 2009).
+In fact, it has been pointed out that the Oldowan toolmakers' cutting ability (whether for the purposes of consuming meat and plants or for making tools, shelters, or clothing) represents a new and unique innovation, never seen before in the natural world (Roche et al. 2009).

-Overall, increasing use of stone tools allowed hominins to expand their ecological niche and exert more control over their environment.
+Overall, increasing the use of stone tools allowed hominins to expand their ecological niche and exert more control over their environment.
 As we'll see shortly, this pattern continued and became more pronounced with Homo erectus.